thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

 The objective is to understand how to build new modules for the [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/).

-# What does the project does?
+# What does the project do?

 In this project we inspect the implementation of following module: